morganjlw/CPII/README.md

 The objective of this project is to prove the design concept.
 Lessons learned will guide future revisions. ]

 ## Prototype Specifications
-Raspberry Pi 3 used to authenticate cell phone, MFRC-522 RFID reader breakout PCB used to read Driver's License (B.C.
-EDL), in conjunction with a cell phone box with closure detection.
-Optocoupler used to control ignition signal path.
+Raspberry Pi 3 used to authenticate cell phone using developer device ID, generic mag. stripe reader to verify BC Drivers License, in conjunction with a box employing closure detection.
+Mechanical relay used to control ignition signal path.
 LED UI provides status of authentication.

 ## System Design